ebi-gene-expression-group/index-scxa/README.md

 # Modules for scxa-analytics solr index

-Execution of tasks here require that `bin/` directory in the root of this repo is part of your path.
+Scripts to create and load data into the `scxa-analytics` solr index.
+Execution of tasks here require that `bin/` directory in the root of this repo is part of your path, and that the following executables are available:

+- awk
+- jq
+- curl

 ## Create schema

-To create the schema, set the envronment variables `SOLR_HOST` and `SOLR_COLLECTION` to the appropiate server and collection, and execute as shown
+To create the schema, set the envronment variable `SOLR_HOST` to the appropiate server, and execute as shown

 ```
 export SOLR_HOST=192.168.99.100:32080